David R. Raleigh, MD, PhD

 Addie Cady is a second-year PhD student in the TETRAD program at UCSF.
 After graduating from Duke University in 2017 with a B.S. in Biology, she spent three years studying photoreceptor biochemistry with a focus in molecular proteomics with the Arshavsky lab at the Duke Medical Center.
 As a member of the Raleigh lab, she is currently focused on employing biochemistry, cell biology, and proteomic techniques to elucidate the molecular players that drive meningioma pathology.
 Outside of lab, Addie spends her time backpacking, skiing, cooking, and spending time with her (amazing) pup Kona.

-Akshara Vykunta is an undergraduate student at UC Berkeley majoring in Molecular and Cell Biology.
-In the Raleigh Lab, her research foxuses on defining the core Hedgehog transcriptional program.
+Akshara Vykunta started in the Raleigh lab as an undergraduate student at UC Berkeley, where she majored in Molecular and Cell Biology.
+In the Raleigh Lab, her research focuses on defining the core Hedgehog transcriptional program and signaling mechanisms in meningiomas.
 In her free time, Akshara enjoys painting, exploring art museums, skateboarding, or stargazing.

 Naomi Zakimi is a Staff Research Associate in the Raleigh Lab.
 She received her undergraduate degree in Genetics and Genomics from UC Davis.
 She developed an interest in bioinformatics while working as a research assistant at a genomics lab.
 In the Raleigh lab, she uses computational approaches to assist the lab in processing and analyzing the data generated.
 Outside of work, she enjoys gardening, learning about wildlife, and dancing.